catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 Template types
 --------------

-There are currently two types of templates available on the Catalyst Cloud:
+The naming convention used for the templates is broken down as follows:

+* ``kubernetes-v1.11.2`` : this is the version of kubernetes that the template will use to create the cluster.
+* ``-dev`` or ``-prod`` : this create either a minimalist cluster for proof of oncept or development work, whereas the prod option creates a more production ready cluster (see below).
+* ``-20181008`` the final portion of the name is the date on which the template was created.

+The difference between between the  development and production templates are:

 * ``dev`` creates a small Kubernetes cluster with a single master and a single worker node.
 As the name suggests, it should not be used for production.
-* ``prod`` creates a Kubernetes cluster with three master nodes (in high availability) and three worker nodes.
+* ``prod`` creates a Kubernetes cluster that is intended for production workloads.
+It expects a minimum three master nodes and three worker nodes.
+  The master nodes will have two loadbalancers deployed in front of them in order to provide HA for the API and etcd services.
+This template also deploys Prometheus and Grafana to provide cluster metrics.

 .. warning::

   Please note that despite having a template called "production", the Kubernetes service on the Catalyst Cloud is still in alpha and should not be used for production workloads.

 Ensure quota is sufficient
 ==========================